prompthero/prompt-metadata-checker/README.md

 ## Installation

-1. Download the project in GitHub via the button `Code` → `Download ZIP`
+1. [Download](https://github.com/HE1CO/Postie/archive/refs/heads/main.zip) the project from GitHub via the button `Code` → `Download ZIP`
-2. Unpack the ZIP file locally so you can access the files in the folder
+2. Unpack the ZIP-file.
-3. Open the extension tab in Chrome: `chrome://extensions/`
+3. Open the extension tab in Google Chrome by navigating to: `chrome://extensions`
-4. Enable `Developer mode` with the switch in the top right corner
+4. Enable `Developer mode` by toggling the switch, found at the top right corner of that window.
+5. Drag the directory (of the unpacked ZIP-file) to the `chrome://extensions` window. \
-5. Click the `Load unpacked` button
+Or click the `Load unpacked` button and choose that directory.

-6. Select the folder of the extension you just downloaded
+Note: Do not (re)move that directory.
+The extension will not be able to load (until you add it again).

 ## Contact